Engagement guide · v2026.1

 Five things people ask before booking.

-What if scope changes mid-sprint?
+What if scope changes mid-engagement?

 Can you start sooner than 2 to 4 weeks?